munificent/craftinginterpreters/book/functions.md

 <img src="image/functions/recursion.png" alt="A separate environment for each recursive call." />

 That's why we create a new environment at each *call*, not at the function *declaration*.
-The `call()` method above does that.
+The `call()` method we saw earlier does that.
 At the beginning of the call, it creates a new environment.
 Then it walks the parameter and argument lists in lockstep.
 For each pair, it creates a new variable with the parameter's name and binds it to the argument's value.